MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/keyword.md

 **Delete:** Read-only

 ## <a name="bidstrategytype"></a>Bid Strategy Type
 The bid strategy type for how you want to manage your bids.
-For keywords you can use either of the *InheritFromParent* or *ManualCpc* bid strategy types.
-If you do not set this field, then *InheritFromParent* is used by default.

 > [!IMPORTANT]
-> For some bid strategy types your bid and ad rotation settings are ignored and conversion tracking (via [Universal Event Tracking](../guides/universal-event-tracking.md) tag and a conversion goal) is required.
-For more information including supported locations, see [Let Microsoft Advertising manage your bids with bid strategies](https://help.ads.microsoft.com/#apex/3/en/56786/1).

-> [!TIP]
-> You can set your campaign's bid strategy to EnhancedCpc, MaxClicks, MaxConversions, TargetCpa, or TargetRoas and then, at any time, set an individual ad group's or keyword's bid strategy to ManualCpc.
+> Starting in Q2 calendar year 2021, you cannot set the manual CPC bid strategy for search campaigns.
+In addition, you cannot set any bid strategies for ad groups or keywords.

 **Add:** Optional
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.